Callistus Valentine Onaga: Appointments

 Onaga is a member of the Association of Episcopal Conferences of Anglophone West Africa as an ordinary.
 He is a member of the Catholic Bishops' Conference of Nigeria.
 At its first Plenary Meeting in 2009, this conference recognized his appointment as a diocesan bishop.
 As the diocesan bishop, Onaga is the legal holder of its microbank.

 2010 visit to America

-Onaga was the guest speaker for the Igbo Catholic Community USA (ICCUSA) Eighth Annual Convention between April 23 and 25, 2010, held in Sacramento, California.
+Onaga was the guest speaker for the Igbo Catholic Community USA (ICCUSA) Eighth Annual Convention between 23 and 25 April 2010, held in Sacramento, California.